-A draft of the general clause to be included in contracts with Transaction Partners in order to comply with the above requirements is included as Annex IV.
+There is template of Anti-Corruption Clause in Annex IV that can be used as a reference for contracts with Transaction Partners in order to comply with the above requirements.

-- Ongoing monitoring: Once the relationship is formed the following procedures should be followed: - Transaction Partner should be asked to certify periodically that they have received this Policy, understand its content and complied with its provisions. - EDPR Local Legal Counsels should actively manage the activities of the Transaction Partner.
-This can include reporting and meetings to ensure the Transaction Partner is kept informed of the Policy and to review the work or services undertaken. - Company should accurately record the documentation leading to the appointment of the Transaction Partner and the ongoing management of the relationship.
+- Ongoing monitoring: Once the relationship is formed the following procedures should be followed: - Transaction Partner should be kept informed about the Policy, understand its content and comply with its principles. - Company should accurately record the documentation leading to the appointment of the Transaction Partner and the ongoing management of the relationship.